otsop110/microbit-projects/README.md

 #### Pseudo code

-When the two contacts stop being connected - when the circuit breaks - play sound of your liking and show an icon or text.
+* When the two contacts stop being connected - when the circuit breaks - play sound of your liking and show an icon or text.

-Play it as long as the contacts are not connected.
+* Play it as long as the contacts are not connected.

-Disarm the alarm by pressing buttons A and B.
+* Disarm the alarm by pressing buttons A and B.
-Check is the alarm is set. if not, set the alarm.
+* Check first if the alarm is set.
+If not, set the alarm.
-Leave yourself time to exit the room.
+* Leave yourself time to exit the room.

 This fun project was inspired by this [MicroMonsters YouTube video](https://www.youtube.com/embed/igeUhVMqVRw).